VoidOfLimbo/pharmachemistapp/README.md

 # Undergraduate Degree Project for B.Sc.
+(Hons.)
 Computer Science

 ## You need to have set-up laravel environment and installed all the dependencies to try this in your PC
 I am working on windows 10 and I have installed XAAMP(php and sql), laravel, composer and node.js